Huelma

 Huelma is a city located in the province of Jaén, Spain.
 According to the 2010 census (INE), the city had a population of 6,208 inhabitants.

 Etymology

 Its name dates from the 11th or 13th century Arabic Walda(t) al-ma a'water source'.
-One possible origin for the name Huelma is from Bereber Guelma as in the Argelian homonymous city of Guelma.
+One possible origin for the name Huelma is from Berber Guelma as in the Algerian homonymous city of Guelma.

 Nature

 Huelma´s municipality is located in the natural park of Parque natural de Sierra Mágina, located around the Sierra Mágina mountain range.
 There are hiking trails to the Pico Mágina mountain and BTT tracks through the mountain.
 Geological sights like the Sierra Mágina karsts and the Cabeza Montosa guyot or tablemount are given.